Updated on May 21st, 2024 by Bob Ciura

 Emerson got through the Great Recession with just one year of decline in its earnings per share.
 That performance was certainly impressive.

-Given its sensitivity to the economic cycles, it is impressive that Emerson has grown its dividend for 65 consecutive years.
+Given its sensitivity to the economic cycles, it is impressive that Emerson has grown its dividend for over 65 consecutive years.
 The exceptional dividend record can be attributed to the aforementioned decent resilience of the company during downturns.

 Another reason is the conservative payout ratio, which should come in at about 40% for this year, which provides a material margin of safety to the dividend during economic downturns.